VirgilSecurity/virgil-sdk-net/docs/guides/configuration/client-configuration.md

 ## <a name="head3"></a> Initialize SDK

 ### With a Token
-With the Access Token we can initialize the Virgil PFS SDK on the client-side to start doing fun stuff like sending and receiving messages.
-To initialize the <Term title="Virgil SDK" index="virgil-sdk" /> on a client-side you need to use the following code:
+With the Access Token we can initialize the Virgil PFS SDK on the client side to start doing fun stuff like sending and receiving messages.
+To initialize the <Term title="Virgil SDK" index="virgil-sdk" /> on a client side you need to use the following code:

 ```cs
 var virgil = new VirgilApi("[YOUR_ACCESS_TOKEN_HERE]");